 PSC 365.
-Washington Semester, 3-9 hours, Offered as needed

-Internship in the nation's capitol.
+Washington Semester, 3-9 hours, Offered as needed Internship in the nation's capital.
 Students learn about the workings of federal government under supervision of a US congressman out of whose office they work.
-Approvals from instructor, committee and Washington office required during semester prior to participation.
+Approvals from instructor, committee, and Washington office required during semester prior to participation.
 Prerequisite: senior standing.

 PSC 403.
-Southern Politics and Culture, 3 hours, Once every 3-4 years
+Southern Politics and Culture, 3 hours, Offered periodically